Depression

 - Presence of comorbid medical conditions including neurodegenerative diseases

-Physical activity lowers the risk of depression (3).
+Physical activity lowers risk for depression (3).

 Bipolar disorder, cyclothymic disorder, grief reaction, anxiety disorders, somatoform disorders, schizophrenia/schizoaffective disorders, conduct disorder, substance abuse